As a broadcast journalism student and then as a television reporter, Camille MacDonald always had an admiration for the videography industry.

 Having a business, you get used to stepping outside your comfort zone!
-You also need to have self-awareness, to see your own weaknesses and to seek help in those areas.
+You also need to have self-awareness, see your own weaknesses and seek help in those areas.

 That’s what led me to join the mentoring program!
 After a couple of years in business, I knew that I had done everything I could on my own; I recognized that I needed help to take things to the next stage.

-I learned countless lessons from her, but the biggest lesson is to keep yourself open to opportunity.
+I learned countless lessons from her, but the biggest lesson is to keep yourself open to opportunities.

 One of the main benefits of being in business is to have independence and control over your own life.
 That’s why it’s so important to make decisions that move you ever closer to the life you really want.

-Business has been an enormous opportunity and an intense bootcamp for personal growth!
+The business has been an enormous opportunity and an intense boot camp for personal growth!

 The biggest lesson of all is to live with self-awareness.
 I seriously consider the amount of time and energy it will take to tackle an issue – and if I’m able, I figure it out myself.
 But if I can’t, I seek out help.